uthmaanb/newsapi-full-stack/README.md

 node version 16 needed to run

-## From the root directory run in the terminal:
+## From the root directory run in the bash terminal:

 ```bash
 npm i